 The date window is relatively large (although a small bull’s eye lens would have made the task of reading the calendar even easier) and the hands are wide enough to house a healthy amount of Superluminova on them allowing for an almost perfect nighttime legibility.

-The red point of the arrow-shaped central seconds hand is a very nice touch, especially if you opt in for a version with white dial and strap.
+The red point of the arrow-shaped central seconds hand is a very nice touch, especially if you opt for a version with a white dial and strap.

 Number of jewels: 25

 Case and Bezel: Stainless steel, polished

 Crown: Rubber-molded steel